MATH: Mathematics (MATH)

 MATH 317.
 Stochastic Processes.
 (3 Credits)

 Conditional probability and conditional expectations, continuous and discrete time stochastic processes including random walks.
 Markov chains, Poissons process, Brownian motion, and Gaussian processes.
-Prerequisites: MATH 360 Calculus III, STAT 330 Probability and Statistics I 201901.
+Prerequisites: MATH 360, STAT 330 or STAT 340.

 MATH 321.
 Combinatorics.
 (3 Credits)